Anti-fraud and risk

 The objectives are to improve the detection of risk areas of the use of programme and project resources and improve accuracy in the reporting and monitoring of EU funds.

-The European Commission's Anti-fraud Strategy focuses on protecting the EU's financial interests from fraud, corruption, and other intentional irregularities and on the risk of serious wrongdoing inside the EU's institutions and bodies.
+The European Commission’s Anti-Fraud Strategy reinforces this approach by focusing on the protection of EU funds from fraud, corruption, and other intentional irregularities, including risks of serious wrongdoing within institutions and bodies.

 Where to start